Turkey is a photographer’s dream.

 7. Hot Air Balloons over Cappadocia

 Sometimes in life, it is worth waking up an hour before sunrise and hiking up a steep hill in the freezing cold.
 At one time I counted about 70 balloons in the sky over Cappadocia.
-I would have loved to have taken a ride, but I would have fallen out of the balloon.
+I would have loved to have taken a ride, but I would have fallen out of the balloon to certain death.
 That is a fact.

 8. Hot Air Balloon